 If you or a loved one has been hurt or someone has died in a vehicle crash, you should consult with a personal injury attorney who handles car accident cases as soon as possible.
 Alabama laws are complicated, and making mistakes can be costly.
 Also, insurance companies are out for profit and will try to get you to accept the lowest amount possible.

-The value of pain and suffering damages is difficult to calculate, but the car accident lawyers at Caldwell Wenzel & Asthana know the courts, the judges, and the system, and will work aggressively in pursuing the settlement hat you deserve.
+The value of pain and suffering damages is difficult to calculate, but the Mobile, AL car accident lawyer at Caldwell Wenzel & Asthana know the courts, the judges, and the system inside and out.
+They will work aggressively in pursuing the settlement that you deserve, ensuring that your pain and suffering are recognized and fairly compensated.
 We understand how insurance companies operate, and we are not afraid to take on insurance company lawyers.
 You can rely on our car accident attorneys to look out for your interests and fight for justice and the optimum compensation possible.

 We offer a free, confidential consultation to discuss the individual circumstances of your case and determine the best way to proceed.
 We work on a contingency basis, so there are no fees until and unless we win your case.
 Call Caldwell Wenzel & Asthana today at (251) 444-7000.